xidenlz/CFG-Library/README.md

 If you encounter any bugs or issues, please create an issue [here](https://github.com/xidenlz/cfg_system/issues/new) and describe the problem.

 ### Support My Work
 As a solo developer, your support is invaluable to me.
 If you find my work helpful, consider making a donation.
-Thank you for your generosity!

 <div align="center">